OubaidaAkilan/Social-Media-App/README.md

 - This [W3School Tutorial](https://www.w3schools.com/js/js_cookies.asp) helped me how to manage the user session and cookies using Document object without 3rd parties.
 - This [Tip](https://dev.to/rajeshroyal/page-not-found-error-on-netlify-reactjs-react-router-solved-43oa) for fixing the React Single Page Application deployed on Netlify.

+- This [Stack Overflow Answer](https://stackoverflow.com/questions/65827305/passing-a-component-to-the-usestate-hook) helped me how to passing a component to the useState hook.

+- This [Article](https://www.webnots.com/how-to-find-source-of-injected-stylesheets-in-chrome/) helped me how to Find Source of Injected Stylesheets in Chrome?

 ## Contact

 Created by [Oubaida Akilan](https://github.com/OubaidaAkilan), feel free to contact me 😉!